The Mavic Air is DJI’s smallest drone to date and a worthy successor to the Mavic Pro.

 TapFly lets you tap on your mobile device’s screen to automatically fly your drone in any direction, allowing you to explore creative perspectives that would otherwise be difficult or impossible with a traditional remote controller.
-Additional flight modes include Terrain Follow, which keeps the aircraft at a consistent altitude above the ground during flight, and Tripod Mode for precision control over longer distances.
+Additional flight Modes include Terrain Follow, which keeps the aircraft at a consistent altitude above the ground during flight, and Tripod Mode for precision control over longer distances.

 This compact drone can be folded up into a small package that fits in most backpacks, making it easy to take with you wherever you go.
-It also comes with an additional

 DJI Mavic Air Camera

 The DJI Mavic Air is one of the best values in a drone.
 It’s also smaller and lighter than many competitors, and it can capture high-quality images and video.
-The Mavic Air can be folded down to a tiny package.
+The Mavic Air can be folded down into a tiny package.
 It feels more like a bulky shoebox than the small drones we’re used to.

 The propellers are inside the body of the device, which helps keep them safe while the drone is traveling around in your backpack or messenger bag.
-When you pull it out, you’ll notice right away that this is a DJI drone.
+When you pull it out, you’ll notice that this is a DJI drone.
 You’ll see the same gimbal that’s used on higher-end DJI models, including the Phantom 4 Pro.

-It’s quick to get going — just unfold it, charge up the battery, turn on the controller and then you’re ready to fly.
+It’s quick to get going — just unfold it, charge up the battery, turn on the controller, and then you’re ready to fly.
 You also get all of DJI’s signature features with this model.
 The Mavic Air has all of the intelligent flight modes that make using a drone so much easier — tap Fly or ActiveTrack for easy control over what you’re recording or taking pictures of.